How to talk about sexual desire in therapy

 Helpful uses of erotic idealisation

 1) As a source for the practise of giving and receiving compliments.
 As part of how we learn to like each other.
 As a means to enjoy each other's company.
 As caricatures of our true selves.
 To help the repair of ruptures in the relationship.
-In recognising the commonality of this mutual activity.
+Recognising the commonality of this mutual activity.

 Unhelpful uses of erotic idealisation

 1) Sustaining unrealistic hopes e.g. perfect reparation by another person; that things might not need to be discussed; that difficult experience may not need to be borne.
+That we do not need to overcome the pleasure principle i.e. that we must satisfy our basic needs and urges, including hunger, thirst, and sexual desire, in the most immediate and direct way possible.

 2) Promoting 'magical acts of a desperate person' (Phillips, 2013.)
 Acting to change the reality of a relationship through strength of feeling.
 Just as a child does in a tantrum.
-Maybe seeking triumph over authority or another person's vulnerability.
-A type of un-consented sadomasochistic sexual excitement.
-Interactions that do not seem in the client's best interest (Perry, July 8, 2020.)
+A type of non consented sadomasochistic sexual excitement.
+Interactions that do not seem in the client's, or therapist's, best interest (Perry, July 8, 2020.)

 References